AMWA-TV/info-006/docs/Device implementation How To.md

 - Install Chrome Websocket Extension
 - Verify the NCMD can be reached via the WebSocket Control endpoint listed in the RDS
 - Locate one of the control classes provided by the NCMD
-- Verify ability to read, and write a parameter of the control block.
+- Verify ability to read, and write a parameter of the control class instance.

 ### Modifications to Basic Installation